dragonfly-science/dragonfly-website/content/news/2013-02-01-welcome-chris-knox.md

 title: Doing our bit to reverse the brain drain
 ---

-Christopher Knox has recently joined the Dragonfly Science team as a visualisation scientist.
+Christopher Knox has recently joined the Dragonfly team as a visualisation scientist.
 Originally from Christchurch, he spent 10 years overseas, most recently in Saudi Arabia.

+Although Christopher
-Although Christopher and his wife were planning to return to New Zealand eventually, the offer of a job with Dragonfly was the catalyst they needed to make the move home.
+and his wife were planning to return to New Zealand eventually, the offer of a job with Dragonfly was the catalyst they needed to make the move home.

 <!--more-->

-Christopher Knox has recently joined the Dragonfly Science team as a visualisation scientist.
-Originally from Christchurch, he spent 10 years overseas, most recently in Saudi Arabia.
-Although Christopher and his wife were planning to return to New Zealand eventually, the offer of a job with Dragonfly was the catalyst they needed to make the move home.

 “I was working in data visualisation at the King Abdullah University of Science and Technology.
 It’s an international university carrying